valerieniemann/valerieniemann.github.io/_posts/2020-01-20-choosing-a-research-advisor.md

 ### Research advisor
 #### 1. Your advisor should be a good researcher.
 The reason why you *came* to graduate school was to do research, so naturally, you want to work with someone who can guide you towards your goal.
 How can a fresh, new first-year grad student discern the characteristics of a good researcher?
 There are some small indicators.
 A good researcher:
 - **Asks important questions.** I have attended many group meetings, and I always note the types of questions that the advisor asks.
 There are advisors that use great questions to expose weaknesses in scientific evidence, followed by suggestions for improvement.
-Other good questions I've heard have led to discussions to clarify scientific concepts or interpret data, leaving the whole room to go "aha!"
+Other good questions have led to discussions to clarify scientific concepts or interpret data, leaving the whole room to go "aha!"
 - **Publishes in good journals.** This isn't a strict requirement--some advisors are just starting, and they have to start somewhere!
 It is typically an added bonus.
 I have a set of journals that I've enjoyed reading over my undergrad research experiences, so I'm leaning towards choosing an advisor that publishes in them.
 - **Gets grants.** This researcher can communicate the value of his/her research, often to people outside the field.
 He or she can financially support your work.
 You should strive to learn this skill.
 - **Has a good reputation with other faculty and people in the field.** Have you asked your undergraduate mentors about your potential advisor?